Dental Implants – Jacksonville, FL

-For a single missing tooth, we can place one dental implant below the gumline and into the jawbone.
+There are many reasons why you may lose a tooth.
+Maybe it’s from physical trauma or tooth decay that has advanced too far.
+We can place one dental implant below the gum line and into the jawbone to replace a single missing tooth.
 Once it has fused with the bone, we can attach an abutment that will anchor a custom-crafted dental crown in place, filling the gap in your smile.

 Missing Multiple Teeth

-Instead of a traditional bridge that requires the alteration of your natural teeth, we can place two dental implants on either side of the gap in your smile to anchor a bridge.
+For consecutive missing teeth, we can replace them all at once with an implant bridge.
+Instead of using a traditional bridge that requires the alteration of your natural teeth, we’ll place two dental implants on either side of the gap in your smile to anchor a bridge.
 This way, you won’t have to change your healthy teeth so they can act as anchors for your restoration.

 Understanding the Cost of Dental Implants